SPOT the signs

 Routine monitoring

-- Contacting patients for follow-up may help to engage patients who have not been assessed in the previous 12 months
+- Contacting patients for follow-up may help engage patients who have not been assessed in the previous 12 months

 ICD-10 codes